linkfluence/radarly-py/docs/officialdoc/introduction/authentication.rst

 *listening*
     to read data from social networks as posts, reviews, images… *social-performance*
-    to read personal information about registered social network account in Radarly.
+    to read publically available information about registered social network account in Radarly.
 *historical-data*
     to read historical data from social networks as posts, reviews, images…